Was/Been

 She played the game well.
 Correct

 Use the adjective form good when describing something or someone.
-Use well when stating how something or someone is.
+Use well when stating how something or

 She is a good tennis player.